debjyotiC/Coursera-TF/README.md

 # Coursera-TF
-This repo cointains code from Coursera TensorFlow specilization.
+This repo cointains code from Coursera TensorFlow specialization.